devtheorem/cropt/README.md

 ## Usage

-1. Include the `src/cropt.css` stylesheet on your page.
+1. Include the `cropt.min.css` stylesheet on your page.
 2. Add a `div` element to your HTML to hold the Cropt instance.
 3. Import Cropt and bind it to an image: